f-ilustre/f-ilustre.github.io/index.md

 --------------------------------
 ### CEO-to-Worker Compensation

-Here's my submission for Week 17 #Makeovermonday
+Here's my submission for Week 18 #Makeovermonday.

 No calculations needed here as the dataset already contains the CEO-to-Worer compensation ratios.

 [Click here for the interactive version](https://tabsoft.co/3w1zGZD)